How To Write Significance of the Study (With Examples)

 Let’s take the research about the Effectiveness of Meditation in Reducing Anxiety Levels of College Students as an example.
-If you are writing about the Significance of the Study, you must explain how your research will help society, the academic institution, and the students in dealing with anxiety issues through meditation.
+Suppose you are writing about the Significance of the Study.
+In that case, you must explain how your research will help society, the academic institution, and students deal with anxiety issues through meditation.
 Meanwhile, for the Rationale of the Study, you may state that due to the prevalence of anxiety attacks among college students, you’ve decided to make it the focal point of your research work.

 2. What is the difference between Justification and the Significance of the Study?

-In Justification, you are expressing the logical reasoning behind the conduct of the study.
+In Justification, you express the logical reasoning behind the conduct of the study.
 On the other hand, the Significance of the Study aims to present to your readers the specific benefits your research will contribute to the field you are studying, community, people, and institutions.

 Suppose again that your research is about the Effectiveness of Meditation in Reducing the Anxiety Levels of College Students.
-If you are writing the Significance of the Study, you may state that your research will provide new insights and evidence regarding the ability of meditation to reduce anxiety levels of college students.
-Meanwhile, you may state in the Justification that there are studies stating how people used meditation in dealing with their mental health concerns.
+Suppose you are writing the Significance of the Study.
+In that case, you may state that your research will provide new insights and evidence regarding meditation’s ability to reduce college students’ anxiety levels.
+Meanwhile, you may note in the Justification that studies are saying how people used meditation in dealing with their mental health concerns.
 You may also indicate how meditation is a feasible approach to managing anxiety using the analysis presented by previous literature.

 3. How should I start my research’s Significance of the Study section?

 – This research will contribute…